nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   * The index must be a positive integer 1, 2, 3, …​

 Examples:
-* `delete Alice`: Deletes the person named Alice from the address book.
+* `delete Alice`: Deletes the person named Alice from SalesContactPro.
 * `delete 1`: Deletes the first person in the currently displayed list.
 * `delete alex`: If there is no alex in contact, display list has filtered based on the name "alex".
   <img src="images/deleteAlex.png" alt="delete alex">